 The aims of the Chinese Department are:

-- To instill in our students a passion and enthusiasm for Chinese and an appreciation of Chinese culture and society
+- to instil in our students a passion and enthusiasm for Chinese and an appreciation of Chinese culture and society

 WHY IS CHINESE EXCITING AT CLSG?